Dromahair: Transport

 The R287 road links Dromahair west to Sligo town and Collooney, or east to Manorhamilton via the R280.
 The R288 is an alternative route to Sligo, north of Lough Gill via the R286.

 Bus Éireann routes serving Dromahair include the 462, 469 and 470 which link with Sligo, Drumkeeran, Manorhamilton, Carrick on Shannon and Longford.
 The nearest station is Sligo railway station.

 Schools

 Drumlease National School is approximately two miles from Lough Gill.
-The school is under the patronage of the Catholic Bishop of Kilmore, and it underwent a Whole School Evaluation by the inspectorate of the Department of Education and Skills in 2013.
+The school is under the patronage of the Catholic Bishop of Kilmore, and it underwent a Whole School Evaluation by the inspectorate of the Department of Education in 2013.
 The Old "Drumlease National School" in the townland of the same name was found to be unsuitable for the children of Dromahair by Rev. Cormac McSharry and it was replaced by him in 1901.
 In 1959, a Western plot was approved as an extension to the school site, which was opened in 1969.